-Source of the Trigger Workforce Da ata (if so identify v the table) Specific Work Table: cforce Data (if so identify the table) cforce Data Table - B4 STATEMENT CONDITION A TRIGGER POTENTIAL THAT WAS FOR A PWD and PW PWD and PWTD are included in the workforce at lower rates, especially at GS-11 and above.
-Provide a brief describing the issue.
-How was the c recognized as a barrier?
-STATEMENT Barrier Grou p BARRIER GI ROUPS: People with I Disabilities People with ' Targeted Disabi lities Barrier Analy Completed?: sis Process Ν Barrier(s) Ide ntified?: Ν STATEMENT Barri er Name De scription of Policy, Procedure, or P ractice Provide a succinct statement Pipeline PWD and PWTD tend be be underrepresented among people who hold advanced degrees in the humanities, which is the group most critical for agency hiring and operations. of the agency p procedure or practice that determined to b of the undesired cond has been be the barrier Recruitment Agency recruit ncy recruiting practices have not reached out to as many sources ossible to attract PWD and PWTD.
-Objective(s) and Dates for H EO Plan Date Initiated Target Date Sufficient Funding / Staffing?
-Date Modified Date Completed Objective Description 10/01/2018 09/30/2019 Yes Hire at least one PWD and/or PWTD in FY2019 Respo onsible Official s) Title Name S tandards Addres ss The Plan?
-Director of Hu man Resources 5 Anthony Mitch ell ll No Planned Activities Toward Completion of Objective Target Date 2 Planned Activities Sufficie Staffing Fundin Modified Date Completion Date 09/30/2019 o organizations nt of PWD and and facilitate Yes Report o f Accomplishn ents Fiscal Year Accompli 2020 The agency PWD at the agency achieved its goal of hiring a PWD to the permanent workforce and has now met the benchmarks for D at the GS1-10 levels and for PWTD at both the GS1-10 levels and the GS11-SES levels.
-The inclusion of D at the GS11-SES levels improved to 11.3%.
+Source of the Trigger: urce of the Trigger: Workforce Data (if so identify the table) Specific Workforce Data Table: Workforce Data Table - B4 STATEMENT OF CONDITION THAT WAS A TRIGGER FOR A POTENTIAL BARRIER: Provide a brief narrative describing the condition at issue.
+PWD are included in the workforce at lower rates at levels GS-11 and above.
+The agency eliminated this trigger in FY2023.
+How was the condition recognized as a potential barrier?
+STATEMENT OF Barrier Grou p p BARRIER GROUPS: People with I Disabilities Barrier Analysis Process Completed?: N Barrier(s) Identified?: N STATEMENT OF IDENTIFIED BARRIER: Barri er Name D escription of Policy, Procedure, or Practice Provide a succinct statemen Pipeline PWD and PWTD tend be be underrepresented among people who hold advanced degrees in the humanities, which is the group most critical for agency hiring and operations. of the agency policy, procedure or practice that has been Recruitment Recruitment Agency recruiting practices have not reached out to as many sources as possible to attract PWD and PWTD. determined to be the barrier of the undesired condition.
+Pipeline PWD and PWTD tend be be underrepresented among people who hold advanced degrees in the humanities, which is the group most critical for agency hiring and operations.
+Recruitment es have not reached out to as many sources D and PWTD.
+Recruitment es have not reached out to as many sources D and PWTD.
+Pipeline hold advance d degrees in be underrepresented among people who the humanities, which is the group most and operations.
+PWD and PWTD tend be be underrepresented among people who hold advanced degrees in the humanities, which is the group most critical for agency hiring and operations.
+Recruitment Agency recruiting practices have not reached out to as many source as possible to attract PWD and PWTD.
+Objective(s) and Dates for EEO Plan Date Target Dat Initiated Sufficient Funding / Staffing?
+Date Modified Date Completed Objective Description 10/01/2018 09/30/2019 Yes Hire at least one PWD and/or PWTD each fiscal year Respo nsible Officia l(s) Title Name Standards Address The Plan?
+Director of Human Resource es Anthony Mitche ell No

-Report of Accomplishments

-Fiscal Year Accomplishment
+Planned Activities Toward Completion of Objective Target Date Planned Activities Sufficient Modified Staffing & Date Funding?
+09/30/2019 Outreach to organizations that encourage and facilitate employment of PWD and PWTD.
+Report of Accomplishments Fiscal Year Fiscal Year Accomplishment 2020 The agency achieved its goal of hiring a PWD to the permanent workforce and has now met the benchmarks for PWD at the GS1-10 levels and for PWTD at both the GS1-10 levels and the GS11-SES levels.
+The inclusion of PWD at the GS11-SES levels improved to 11.3%.
 2019 The agency achieved its goal of adding PWD and PWTD to the permanent workforce in FY2019.
 The agency will maintain the goal as one that is ongoing for FY2020 and beyond.
+2023 In FY2023, the agency met the 12% benchmark for PWD employed at the GS11 level and above.
+This is especially significant because more than 90% of the agency's highly educated workforce is employed at GS11 and above.
+The agency hired two PWD in FY2021, continuing to meet its overall goal of hiring at least one PWD/PWTD each year.
+The agency will maintain this goal as one that is ongoing and will continue efforts to increase the participation of PWD at levels GS-11-SES.